 Join with Rabbi Schultz for a fascinating look into the Rabbinic perspective on the Jewish voice.
 What is the implication of making a vow or an oath?
 When is it OK to gossip about another person?
 When are we supposed to speak up and when should we stay quiet?
 Why do Jews love kibbitzing so much?
 (Not sure we’ll answer that one…) All ages and learning backgrounds encouraged to join!

 Midrasha is another name for a learning center and usually for adults.
-We offer a number of short series on Monday evenings.
 Watch this space for additional offerings.

 The Poetry of Yehudah Amichai